miselin/xmppbot/README.md

     $ sudo apt-get install openjdk-7-jdk openjdk-7-jre apache-maven
 	$ sudo update-alternatives --config java  # Pick the 'java' from openjdk-7-jre

+## Deployment

+Commits pushed to this repository will be automatically pulled and built.
+If the new JAR is different to the running one, the bot will be restarted automatically.
+This happens every 5 minutes.

 ## JDK/JRE Dependency

 This package depends on a JDK/JRE based on Java 7.